Skip to main content

 Use this when

-• You have new evidence the VA has never seen (nexus letter, new diagnosis, buddy statements)
+• You have new and relevant evidence the VA hasn't considered (such as a nexus letter, new diagnosis, or buddy statement)

 20-0996